 You may not have the (enormous) benefit of a therapist in your life right now, yet you are feeling the weight of a thousand stress pounds bearing down on your shoulders.
-You most likely do not have time for therapy even if you wanted it, so I offer a bite-sized version of an expertise-based analysis of the reasons why you’re so tired, and what to do about it.
+You most likely do not have time for therapy to learn how to manage anxiety, even if you wanted it.

 1. You need sleep

-I’ll start with the most obvious—we are tired when we don’t get enough sleep, or enough good sleep.
-All sleep is not treated equal, and even if the number fits the recommended 7-8 hours, if you’re not hitting all the sleep cycles how you are supposed to, you can still feel exhausted even after your morning coffee.
+I'll start with the most obvious—we are tired when we don't get enough sleep, or enough good sleep.
+All sleep is not treated equal, and even if the number fits the recommended 7 to 8 hours, if you're not hitting all the sleep cycles how you are supposed to, you can still feel exhausted even after your morning coffee.

-Women notoriously struggle with sleep and insomnia, but now that we are extraordinarily stressed out, it’s been reported as even worse for many.
-COVID nightmares are a documented phenomenon.
+Women notoriously struggle with sleep and insomnia, but now that we are extraordinarily stressed out, it's been reported as even worse for many.
 Parents are reporting higher stress levels than non-parents.
 And part of the function of sleep is to process our stress and emotions from the day, as well as prepare us to better regulate emotions when rested.
-Although each clearly makes the other worse, not getting this quality sleep while suffering high stress is not only a big problem, it’s exhausting on every level.
+Although each clearly makes the other worse, not getting this quality sleep while suffering high stress is not only a big problem, it's exhausting on every level.